 where $K$ is the kernel function (we use a Gaussian kernel here), and $h$ is the bandwidth parameter that controls the smoothness of the estimated density, $\theta$ means the above involved hyperparameters.

 We can then efficiently sample the distribution via $a_i \sim \pi_{\theta}^{\text{KDE}}(\cdot)$.
 Since KDE returns a probability density $p_i= \pi_{\theta}^{\text{KDE}}(a_i)$, we can treat it as a Monte-Carlo estimate of how often the action (and its corresponding state) would be visited under large-scale sampling.
-In practice, this gives a soft prior for the visit count as $N(a) \propto p(a) $, which is crucial for efficient backpropagation.
+In practice, this gives a soft prior for the visit count as $N(a) \propto p(a)$, which is crucial for efficient backpropagation.

-For policies that output action chunks (e.g., a sequence of actions), we adapt the KDE to sample action chunks.
-We treat each chunk as a single entity and apply KDE to the entire chunk, allowing us to sample diverse and effective action sequences.
-To avoid long chunks washing out fine-grained corrections and affecting KDE performance, we modify the used policy to roll out in a controllable size of actions (e.g., below 8) while still benefiting from sequence-level proposals.
+For policies that output action chunks (e.g., a sequence of actions), we adapt the KDE to sample action chunks by treating each chunk as a single entity.
+To avoid long chunks washing out fine-grained corrections, we modify the used policy to roll out in a controllable size of actions (e.g., below 8) while still benefiting from sequence-level proposals.